Submitting Artwork to the Inc.

 When will I hear if my application has been successful?

 For submissions to the James Gallery, the selected artists can expect notification 3 months after the deadline.
 For all other submissions, notification can be expected in 4-8 months after the deadline.
-We thank all applicants who apply but only those selected for an exhibition will be notified.
+We thank all applicants who apply but due to the high volume of submissions we receive, only those selected for an exhibition will be notified.

 Will I hear back if my application is not successful?